Past societies responded to and treated their dead in a range of diverse ways, providing archaeologists with crucial insights into their workings.

 This interdisciplinary course is available as either an MSc or as the MA Funerary Archaeology.

-You will study 180 credits over the year.
+You will study 180 credits over the duration of your course.
 These will be made up of four core modules, two option modules and two shorter 'skills' modules.
 You will then hone your research skills by producing a dissertation and presenting an assessed lecture on your dissertation topic.

 You will study two further 20-credit modules and two 5-credit 'skills' modules from our full range of options.
 Examples include: